pilotpirxie/recommendation-redis/README.md

 # do not check if actor exists when adding event
 DO_NOT_CHECK_ACTOR_EXISTENCE="true"

-# maximum number of items to calculate recommendation positions
+# maximum size of candidate pool of items to calculate recommendation positions
 ITEMS_LIMIT="100000"

 # maximum number of events to use for recommendation calculation
 EVENTS_LIMIT="100000"

+# chance of recommending irrelevant item, used for exploration of new tags
+# to minimize the recommendation bubble effect
+EXPLORATION_NOISE="0.1"

+# max sum of events score set per tag
+# e.g. 8 could be 1 (view event) + 2 (like event) + 5 (lead event) = 8
+JACCARD_MAX_EVENT_SET_SCORE="8"

+# clamp the recommendation result between 0 and 1
+JACCARD_CLAM_RESULT_RECOMMENDATION="true"
 ```

 ### API